Link: Apply now for the Hilton Honors American Express Card

 Is this card worth having, or is it worth getting a card with an annual fee instead?
 After all, you have several Hilton cards to choose from.

-The Hilton Honors Card from American Express is Hilton’s entry-level personal credit card.
+The Hilton Honors American Express Card is Hilton’s entry-level personal credit card.
 Let’s look at a few aspects of this card, including the points-earning potential, the welcome bonus, and the perks.

-I value Hilton Honors points at ~0.5 cents each, meaning that I value the points at $400.
-For a no-fee card, this is a solid bonus.
+I value Hilton Honors points at ~0.5 cents each, meaning that I value the points at $350.
+Add in a free night award, which could be redeemed at properties costing up to 150,000 points, and that’s a lot of extra value as well.
+For a no annual fee card, this is an amazing bonus with a small spend requirement.

 Eligibility For Bonus & Amex Application Restrictions

-The welcome offer on the Hilton Honors Card is not available to those who currently have this card or those who have had this card in the past.
+The welcome offer on the Hilton Honors Card is not available to those who currently have this card or those who have had this card in the past, in line with Amex’s “once in a lifetime rule.”
 You are eligible for the bonus if you have had any other Hilton card, though, including any of the personal cards with an annual fee or the Hilton Honors American Express Business Card (review).

 I find that Amex cards are fairly easy to be approved for, for those with excellent credit.
 Just make sure you know Amex’s general application restrictions: